Live-Service Cadence

 Design decisions

-- A typical event starts with the player motivation: what are players returning for, what should be new this time, and what behavior should the event encourage?
-From there I shape the event loop, completion goals, reward structure, special encounters, sales beats, and UX support.
+- A typical event starts with three questions: what should bring players back, what has to feel different this time, and what counts as a successful run.
+From there I shape the loop, completion goals, reward structure, special encounters, UI support, and the spec that implementation works from.

 Outcome

-- Designed and delivered recurring, seasonal, and experimental Seafight events.
+- Owned design for recurring, seasonal, and experimental Seafight events across the yearly calendar.

-- Events frequently scored 9–10/10 in internal post-event community reports compiled from player feedback.
+- Events I designed were frequently rated 9–10/10 in internal post-event community reports compiled from player feedback.
+Reports are internal, so raw excerpts are not public.

 What this shows